-Based on the language in the Answer to Question 1.30.17 (which references banks) and the loss of public funds in the state from a "deposit placement service" that was not a bank, we interpret the Answer to Question 1.30.17 as applying only to a bank acting as "deposit placement service."
-For a non-bank acting as "deposit placement service," we will apply the analysis applicable to investment custodial credit risk.
+Answer to Question 1.30.17 as applying only to a bank acting as a "deposit placement service."
+For a non-bank acting as a "deposit placement service," we will apply the analysis applicable to investment custodial credit risk.

 Government entities using a bank "deposit placement service" still need to be cautious.
 In addition to verifying compliance with FDIC requirements, public entities should take steps to ensure that all of the CDs they own from any one bank do not exceed FDIC coverage.
 Further, since investment in CDs is authorized by Minn.
 Stat. § 118A.04, subd.
 5, public entities must comply with subdivision 9 of this statute and obtain a signed broker certification form from the deposit placement service that "transfers, purchases, sells, or obtains securities for or on behalf of, a government entity."